Blackland, Wiltshire

-Blackland (sometimes Blacklands) is a hamlet and former civil parish in Calne Without parish, just south-east of the town of Calne in Wiltshire, England.
+Blackland (sometimes Blacklands) is a hamlet and former civil parish, now in Cherhill parish, just south-east of the town of Calne, in Wiltshire, England.
 There is a 13th-century church and an 18th-century country house, Blackland House.
+In 1881 the parish had a population of 50.

 Geography

-The former parish is south of the A4 road Calne-Wiltshire, opposite Quemerford, an outlying area of Calne.
+The former parish is south of the A4 road towards Marlborough, opposite Quemerford, an outlying area of Calne.
 The road was at one time the main route from London to Bath.
 The hamlet is about 3 km from the centre of Calne, dispersed around a crossroads; one minor road leads east to Calstone Wellington, another south over higher ground to Bishops Cannings and Devizes.
 The older settlement, now only the church, grand house and farm, lies further north.

-The River Marden flows north-westwards across the tithing.
+The River Marden flows north-westwards across the area.